 Make pasteis de nata yourself

 A do-it-yourself pasteis de nata recipe!
 The Portuguese pudding tarts are often there for breakfast.
 They tasted so good to us that we have been baking them at home ever since.
 We have the recipe from ours Trips to Savor brought along.
-So we experience the culinary delights of Portugal in the domestic kitchen again.
-This is a recipe that you can cook at home with just a few ingredients.
+This way we can experience the culinary delicacies of Portugal again in our home kitchen.
+This is a recipe that you can make at home with just a few ingredients.
 The original Pasteis de Nata recipe comes from a bakery in Belem.
-Thousands of these delicious pastries are made there every day.
+Thousands of these delicious dough pies are made there every day.
 In the hotels on our Alentejo trip there was always a large selection of pastries for breakfast in the morning.
-That ranged from chocolate cake to lemon cake.
-The Pasteis de Nata, however, were always part of it.
-Therefore we present you a Pasteis de Nata recipe with which you can bake the delicious tartlets at home.
+This ranged from chocolate cake to lemon cake.
+However, the pasteis de nata were always part of it.
+That's why we're introducing you to a Pasteis de Nata recipe that you can use to bake the delicious tarts at home.

 Pasteis de Nata recipe